Concepts and terminology

 • Install: Describes how to install the built application.

-• Files: File distribution among the package and subpackages of the spec file.
+• Files: File distribution among the package and sub-packages of the spec file.

 OPTIONAL: You can set other optional sections like: